concourse/rfcs/075-k8s-runtime/proposal.md

 With this mapping a single Kubernetes cluster can represent multiple workers and manage resources based on namespaces.

 ## Worker Lifecycle
-We want to continue using the Concourse API to register and heartbeat the Kubernetes worker.
-This gives us flexibility to extract the Kubernetes worker component in the future.
+The K8s runtime will continue using the Concourse API to register and heartbeat the Kubernetes worker.
+This provides the flexibility to extract the Kubernetes worker component in the future.

 The **Worker Lifecycle component** would be responsible for the following;
-  * **Registration**: ATC reaches out to Kubernetes cluster.
-Registers as a worker if it can successfully communicate with the Kubernetes API.
-Will communicate through the Concourse API.
+  * **Registration**: The component reaches out to Kubernetes cluster.
+Registers with the ATC directly as a worker if it can successfully communicate with the Kubernetes API.
+This is a change as existing Garden/Containerd workers communicate with the ATC via the TSA.
-  * **Heartbeating/Running/Stalled**: Planning to have some component/thread on the ATC that checks that the Kubernetes API is still reachable.
-If it's no longer reachable then the heartbeat fails and the Kubernetes worker stalls.
-Will communicate through the Concourse API.
+  * **Heartbeating/Running/Stalled**: The component will periodically ensure that the Kubernetes API is still reachable and heartbeat on behalf the K8s worker to the ATC.
+If it's no longer reachable then the heartbeat fails and the Kubernetes worker will be stalled by the ATC.
   * **Land(ing/ed)**: Stop scheduling workloads on the worker.
   * **Retir(ing/ed)**: Stop scheduling workloads on the worker.
-  * **Container GC**: Worker would be responsible for cleaning up step pods that are no longer required by the web
+  * **Container GC**: The component would be responsible for cleaning up step pods that are no longer required by the web
-  * **Volume GC**: Worker would be responsible for cleaning up local **cache objects** that are no longer required by the web.
+  * **Volume GC**: The component would be responsible for cleaning up local **cache objects** that are no longer required by the web.
   * **Base Resources**: The Worker would advertise these base resources.
 This definition would include the list of base resources and their registry & repository metadata (eg. imagePullSecrets)

 ## Authenticating to the k8s worker